promptfoo/promptfoo/site/docs/usage/self-hosting.md

 # Self-hosting

 promptfoo provides a Docker image that allows you to host a central server that stores your team's evals.
+With this, you can:

+- Share your evals with your team.
+- Run evals in your CI/CD pipeline and aggregate the results.
+- Keep sensitive data off of your local machine.

 The self-hosted app consists of:

 - Next.js application that runs the web ui.
 - filesystem store that persists the eval results.
 - key-value (KV) store that persists shared data (redis, filesystem, or memory).

-## Why Self-host promptfoo?

-Self-hosting promptfoo offers several advantages:

-- Complete control over your data and evaluations
-- Enhanced security for sensitive prompts and results
-- Customizable setup to fit your organization's needs
-- Seamless integration with your existing infrastructure

 ## Setup